 The couple who did not have children prayed to the gods and goddesses for help.
 Children were often adopted.
-Magic, spells, and charms were often adopted.
+Magic, spells and charms were often adopted.
 Unfortunately, many children died at birth due to illness.
 The high rate of infant mortality was one of the serious concerns.

 Images and symbols of fertility were of importance to the Egyptians.
-The birth of a child was a time of great joy.
-Childbirth was viewed as a natural phenomenon and not an illness, so assistance in childbirth was usually carried out by a midwife.
+The birth of a child was a time of great joy .Childbirth was viewed as a natural phenomenon and not an illness, so assistance in childbirth was usually carried out by a midwife.
 Breast feeding increased the immunity power of the infant.

 In Egyptian households of all classes, children of both sexes were valued and wanted.
-Atrocities against women like female infanticide were unknown.
+Atrocities against women like female infanticide was unknown.
 In addition to fertility tests, tests for pregnancy and the determination of the gender of the child were devised.

-ancient-egyptian-kidsYoung girls assisted their mothers in household tasks.
-They learned to spin, weaving and cooking.
+Young girls assisted their mothers in household tasks.
+They learned spinning, weaving and cooking.
 They had legal status, but only a very few jobs were open to them.
 Young boys assisted their fathers into their occupation.
 They were trained to practice it and were assigned important tasks as they proved themselves efficient.

 Education for the children was considered necessary.
 Boys and girls between the ages of 4-14 went to schools and were taught to read and write.
 However, the girls from ordinary families received a very little schooling.
 The sacred writing Hieroglyphics also was taught.